 Step 1: Preheat Your Smoker to 325 Degrees F

-If using a pellet smoker, use a pellet with mild smoke, such as sugar maple or cherry.
+If using a pellet smoker, use a pellet with a mild smoke profile, such as sugar maple or cherry.
 If using a charcoal smoker, burn high quality lump charcoal and do not add any wood chunks.
 Let your smoker preheat for one hour or until you see very thin blue smoke.
 You want a clean burning fire for this!

 For this story, I'm using my XLarge Big Green Egg.
 To fire the Egg, I topped off my Kick Ash Basket with Rockwood Lump Charcoal and nestled two wax fire starter cubes into the charcoal.
 With the lid open and the top and bottom vents fully open, I lit the fire starters.